 Orange wines are made from white grapes, but they undergo extensive maceration.
 Therefore, their colors are more saturated.

-Besides their colors, there are other differences between rosé and orange wines.
-On average, orange wines have fuller bodies, more complex bouquets, and higher tannin levels.
+Besides their colors, there are other differences between the two.
+On average, orange styles have fuller bodies, more complex bouquets, and higher tannin levels.
 In contrast, rosés are light, low in tannins, and offer rather subtle flavors.

 Are Orange Wines Natural Wines?

 Not all orange wines are natural.
 Unfortunately, there is no official definition of natural wines.
 But most of them are unfiltered, free of additives such as sulfites, and made from organic or biodynamic grapes.
 Many but not all orange wines have the same characteristics.
 So the blanket claim that orange wines are natural isn’t correct.

 Orange wines are great with food, so it’s perfectly fine to serve them with the main course of your dinner.
 But you can also enjoy them on their own on a warm summer day.
 In any case, the right serving temperature and the proper glass are essential.